ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 state of this end-to-end security protocol thus represents the precise set of clients that can send and receive messages in the room, the most precise notion of membership for a room.
-A client that has the required keys for end-to-end security is said to be _joined_ to the end-to-end security state of the room.
+A client that has the required keys for end-to-end security is said to be a member of the end-to-end security state of the room.

 The end-to-end security state of a room has public and private aspects.
 Servers may store the public aspects of the end-to-end security state, such as